lingtalfi/Kamille/Utils/Morphic/Generator/morphic-generator-brainstorm-2.md

         - table
         - field

+- ?formInsertSuccessMsg:
+    the notification message to display when the form in insert mode was successfully posted If not set, a default message will be compiled.
+    The default message looks like this: "The item $elementLabel has been added".

+- ?formUpdateSuccessMsg:
+    the notification message to display when the form in update mode was successfully posted If not set, a default message will be compiled.
+    The default message looks like this: "The item $elementLabel has been updated".

+- ?pivot: array with the following structure:
+    - ?mode: discover|manual, default=same as the default defined at the configuration level

+            Defines how the generator behaves in regard to pivotLinks.
+            In particular, it populates the formAfterElements entry of a form config.

+            If "discover" is set, then the generator tries to find context tables by itself.
+            The discovered tables act as if they were added manually in the "tables" entry.

+            If "manual" is set, then the generator skips the discovering phase.

+    - ?removeTables: array of $table it might be the case that the bot finds some tables that you don't want to use as context tables.
+            In that case, you (the developer) can dismiss the bot's discovered tables by adding them to this array.
+    - ?tables: array of $table => $tableInfo it might be the case that you want to add some context tables that the bot didnt' found.
+            When this is the case, add them in this array.

+            Note: if a table is found both in the tables and removeTables entries, then the removeTables table has precedence.

+            $tableInfo:
+            - ?route: the route of the pivot link
+            - ?text: the text to display on the pivot link

+            Note that all properties of tableInfo are optional.
+            This means that you can left this array empty, and the bot will guess the properties for you.

 ### Configuration

 We can also configure the generator using the configuration array ($configuration), which contains the following entries: